 The 5 Categories of Financial Ratios

 Financial ratios can be a great tool in your analysis toolbox as an investor.
-They can help you gauge the strength, profitability, efficiency, and quality of a business from a variety of different angle, as well as monitor changes in the firm's core operating metrics over time.
+They can help you gauge the strength, profitability, efficiency, and quality of a business from a variety of different angles, as well as monitor changes in the firm's core operating metrics over time.

 It can help you both offensively, looking for opportunities, and defensively, seeking to protect yourself whether you own the stock, invest in the bonds, or somehow expect to enter into a real estate investment with the business, such as a landlord doing a sale-leaseback transaction with a major drug store or restaurant chain.
 It's important that you memorize the most important of these financial ratios.
 It helps to classify them into five major categories mentally.